shalomb/code-mgmt-best-practices/PITCHME.md

 ---

-## Problem - Control VM as dev environment
+## Problem - Dev on ControlVM

 ![IaC - CiCd](src/images/cicd-pipeline.png)

 - Use of Control VMs to do dev/hotfixing |
-- Change management is not transparent |
+- Short-circuit to production, Change management is not transparent |
+- Necessary but obviates the review/QA processes |
 - Has become the de-facto way of working |
-- Necessary but obviates the review/QA processes |

 +++